bleroy/3d-junkyard/DecentUSB/readme.md

 The prototype relies on the Pi to host a USB port on GPIOs using the USB host library.
 One of the disadvantages of this approach is that we're using the Pi's computing resources to wait for USB data.
-The USB host library supports only one USB port and can only work in a blocking or polling way, meaning that it's very difficult to multitask and handle other tasks while waiting for USB data without missing any of it.
+The USB host library supports only one USB port and can only work in a blocking or polling way, meaning that it's very difficult to handle other tasks while waiting for USB data without missing any of it.

 For those reasons, the next version of the hardware will include a specialized USB hosting chip such as